 If you’re not able to avoid a tax lien remark on your credit report and get a low credit rating, lenders would not consider you as a reliable person to lend money to.
 It will result in financial constraints like lack of credit availability is a likely force to put your financial decisions on the back burner.

 Take a look at how low credit leaves an impact on various financial decisions:

 You’d either have to pay higher interest rates to secure them or won’t be able to secure them at all.

 Health and auto insurance firms will charge higher insurance premiums.
 Mortgage insurance firms may outright reject your insurance application.

 Consumers with low credit ratings take the brunt in the form of higher security deposits, which leaves even lesser scope to save money and come out of a bad credit situation.

 It is not an employer’s right to acquire your credit report without your consent, but they may still ask for it and use it as qualifying criteria for the candidature.

 Miscellaneous Contracts and Applications

-Low credit reduces your chances of getting approval cell phone contracts, small business licenses and other facilities by the concerned authorities.
+Low credit reduces your chances of getting approval for cell phone contracts, small business licenses, and other facilities by the concerned authorities.

 If you can’t avoid the impending consequences of a tax audit, your credit situation can get worse.
 By consulting with Build My Scores, we can help you resolve such situations and improve your credit rating over a period of time.